mjameson9/balena-woof/README.md

 ## Overview
-Here are the features of balena-woof

-Produces a sound and notification when button is pressed Sound can be adjusted using an environmental variable.
-Several sounds are included, but more can be added easily Has an adjustable "cooldown" to prevent spamming Utilizes an LED to show when the cooldown has ended Sends anvia SendGrid email if addresses and API are configured
+A simple device that produces a sound and notification when button is pressed Sound can be adjusted using an environmental variable.
+Several sounds are included, but more can be added easily Has an adjustable "cooldown" to prevent spamming Utilizes an LED to show when the cooldown has ended Sends an email via SendGrid if addresses and API are configured

 ## Building the device